christophenoel/geozarr-spec/geozarr-spec.md

 * a Coordinate variable
 * an Auxiliary variable

-The following standard names are recommended for dimensions holding the geospatial data:
+The following standard names are recommended to describe coordinates variables for dimensions of DataArrays:
 * grid_latitude, grid_longitude (spatial coordinates as degrees)
 * projection_x_coordinate, projection_y_coordinates (spatial coordinates as per projection)
 * sensor_band_identifier (multisptrectal band identifier)